Viking ship: Navigation

 With such technological improvements, the Vikings began to make more and more ocean voyages, as their ships were more seaworthy.
 However, in order to sail in ocean waters, the Vikings needed to develop methods of relatively precise navigation.
 Most commonly, a ship's pilot drew on traditional knowledge to set the ship's course.
 Essentially, the Vikings simply used prior familiarity with tides, sailing times, and landmarks in order to route courses.
 For example, scholars contend that the sighting of a whale allowed the Vikings to determine the direction of a ship.
 Because whales feed in highly nutritious waters, commonly found in regions where landmasses have pushed deep-water currents towards shallower areas, the sighting of a whale functioned as a signal that land was near.

+Viking sagas routinely tell of voyages where Vikings suffered from being "hafvilla" (bewildered)—voyages beset by fog or bad weather, where they completely lost their sense of direction.
+This description suggests they did not use a sunstone when the sun was obscured.
+Moreover, the fact that this same bewilderment could arise when the winds died suggests that the Vikings relied on prevailing winds to navigate, as expected if their skills depended principally on traditional knowledge.

-On the other hand, some academics have proposed that the Vikings also developed more advanced aids to navigation, such as the use of a sun compass.
+Some academics have proposed that the Vikings also developed more advanced aids to navigation, such as the use of a sun compass.
 A wooden half-disc found on the shores of Narsarsuaq, Greenland initially seemed to support this hypothesis.
 However, further investigation of the object revealed that the slits inscribed in the disc are disproportionately spaced, and so the object could not in fact function as an accurate compass.
-Rather it has been suggested that the instrument is instead a “confession disc” used by priests to count the number of confessions in their parish.
+It has been suggested that the instrument is instead a "confession disc" used by priests to count the number of confessions in their parish.

 Similarly, researchers and historians continually debate the use of the sunstone in Viking navigation.
 Because a sunstone is able to polarize light, it is a plausible method for determining direction.
 By showing which direction light waves are oscillating, the sunstone has the potential to show the sun's position even when the sun is obscured by clouds.
-The stone changes to a certain color, based on the direction of the waves, but only when the object is held in an area with direct sunlight.
+The stone changes to a certain color based on the direction of the light waves, but only when the object is held in an area with direct sunlight.
 Thus, most scholars debate the reliability and the plausibility of using a navigational tool that can only determine direction in such limited conditions.

-Viking sagas routinely tell of voyages where Vikings suffered from being "hafvilla" (bewildered)—voyages beset by fog or bad weather, where they completely lost their sense of direction.
-This description suggests they did not use a sunstone when the sun was obscured.
-Moreover, the fact that this same bewilderment could arise when the winds died suggests that the Vikings relied on prevailing winds to navigate, as expected if their skills depended principally on traditional knowledge.
+Ship design

+Viking ships were not only tools for navigation but also cultural symbols with high artistic design value.
+The carvings on Viking ships are known for their intricate geometric patterns, mythological creatures, and symbolic designs, primarily found on the bow, stern, and other wooden elements.
+These carvings were embodied the Vikings' cultural and religious beliefs.
+Common patterns and themes include animal motifs, geometric designs, mythological scenes, and inscriptions.